Raquel Cassidy: Early life and education

 Born to a Spanish mother and an English father, she was the third child and only daughter born to the couple.
 Born and brought up in Fleet, Hampshire, she was educated at Farnborough Hill Convent, and then Girton College, Cambridge, where she studied modern languages.
-She later pursued a PhD in biological anthropology, but abandoned it to pursue a career in acting.
+She later began a PhD in biological anthropology, but abandoned it to pursue a career in acting.

 Career

 In an early role, Cassidy played Lola Chaves in an episode of The Bill, speaking predominantly in Spanish.
-In 2001 she took the role of Susan Gately in Teachers, returning for the second series in 2002.
+In 2001, she took the role of Susan Gately in Teachers, returning for the second series in 2002.
 She has also played the Home Office Junior Minister Jo Porter in Party Animals, Cassie Turner in The Worst Week of My Life, Nancy Weeks in Moving Wallpaper and Mel in Lead Balloon.

-In 2013 Cassidy joined the cast of Downton Abbey, playing the role of rehabilitated thief and lady's maid Phyllis Baxter for the show's final three series.
-In 2015 the cast won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
-She reprised the role for the show's 2019 feature film, also called Downton Abbey and its 2022 sequel.
+In 2013, Cassidy joined the cast of Downton Abbey, playing the role of rehabilitated thief and lady's maid Phyllis Baxter for the show's final three series.
+In 2015, the cast won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+She reprised the role for the show's 2019 feature film, also called Downton Abbey, its 2022 sequel, Downton Abbey: A New Era, and its 2025 conclusion, Downton Abbey: The Grand Finale.

 She has subsequently played the role of Miss Hardbroom in four series of the 2017 television revival of The Worst Witch.
 In 2022, she appeared in series 4 of The Good Karma Hospital as Frankie Martin.
 In 2023, she played Maria Swanson in an episode of British crime drama series The Chelsea Detective.